jacobpstein/pii/README.md

 The `check_PII` function flags combinations of columns that together could identify individuals.
-It also flags columns that contain names that suggest a column contains PII, like, `PhoneNumber.`
+It also flags columns that contain names that suggest a column contains PII, like, `phone_number.`